Where will I live?

 What is Students International?

-Students International (SI) is a mission and community development organization with operations in Fiji, Costa Rica, the Dominican Republic, Guatemala, and Nicaragua.
+Students International (SI) is a mission and community development organization with operations in Costa Rica, the Dominican Republic, Guatemala, and Nicaragua.
 SI’s passion is to provide students with opportunities to volunteer in ministry and service sites that are related to their personal academic and vocational interests.
 These experiences are transformative spiritually, academically, vocationally and personally while simultaneously focusing on Christ-centered ministry through our long-standing presence within the local communities.
-SI currently has over 60 staff ministering in five different countries.
+SI currently has over 60 staff ministering in four different countries.
 We partner annually with around 100 groups to provide short-term mission opportunities to over 1,000 students and adults.
 Academically, we have worked for nearly 15 years providing semester study abroad programs in conjunction with Christian colleges across the country.

 What is Crown College?

 Crown is a fully accredited Christian liberal arts college that is ranked within the nation’s top 15% of colleges by Money Magazine.
 Crown’s School of Online Studies has been ranked among the nation’s Top Online Programs, and in the Top 10 Online Christian Colleges.
+Crown’s physical campus is in Saint Bonifacius, MN (near Minneapolis).

 Can I transfer my classes from Crown to other institutions?